Raucheck: Routes

 A rural and highly recommended route that begins in the Wengerau near Werfenweng.
 The ascent runs through the Elmaualm initially to the Werfener Hut.
-It makes sense to overnight here and attempt the hard climb the next day up the Thronleiter and the Throntal valley to the plateau.
+It makes sense to overnight here and attempt the climb the next day up the Thronleiter and the Throntal valley to the plateau.
 A short detour to the Edelweißer Hut is possible.
 Heading past the Hiefler the route finally approaches the summit of the Raucheck from the north.
 It is waymarked throughout and protected in the Throntal (UIAA grade I) with iron ladders and wire ropes.